hellerve/ptolemy/README.md

 implementation, which is wonderfully elegant and simple.
 I could reimplement a simple pattern-matcher in zepto for a blog post maybe.
-In general the code presented in the blog post is incredibly advanced, at least much more than anything I would've thought is to be found in a paper from the mid-70's.
+In general the code presented in the blog post is incredibly advanced, at least much more than anything I would’ve thought is to be found in a paper from the mid-70s.

 On another note, them basically implementing `Promise.race` and then calling it useless is wonderfully ironic.